 The chair also explained about the Economic Development Burden (part of the agreement with Highland Council) which it is hoped will be only 5 years in length.

-Voting took place for special resolution 3 (75% in favour needed to pass the motion):
+Voting took place (75% in favour needed to pass the motion):

 The Chair asked those who already lodged proxy votes if any were changing vote – No response.